pesterhazy/presumably/posts/fixmes.md

 }
 ```

-You will be able to run the code so long as you don't encounter the missing case.
-If you do, you'll get an exception and a stacktrace.
-By relying on CI, the active FIXME will ensure that you won't forget about filling in the missing case before finishing your branch.
-Note that FIXMEs can appear outside of code comments, in locations as diverse as exceptions, strings, SQL queries or even documentation.
+You will still be able to experiment and run the code so long.
+If you hit the missing case, it will fail loudly, with an exception and a stacktrace.
+The FIXME is active at runtime, but it will also ensure that you won't forget to fil in the missing case before finishing your branch.[^meta]

 # Pair programming and fixmification